 - Use a scale!
 Read item #12.
 The French baking tradition is an exacting art; proper tools will ensure perfect results every time.

 Rose water is just as it sounds: water that has been infused with the essence of rose.
 You should be able to find it at specialty grocery stores or online.
 Look for brands that only list roses and water as ingredients, and opt for rose water that has been distilled for the longest lasting and highest quality ingredient.

 Any kind of chocolate can be used for making ganache.
 I love the flavor of dark chocolate and rose together, but feel free to use semi-sweet, milk, or even white chocolate instead.
 Just be sure to reach for a quality chocolate brand that lists cocoa butter and cocoa (if it isn’t white chocolate) as the primary ingredients.
 Valhrona, Guittard, and Callebaut are all excellent.

 You may be able to find dried rosebuds at your local international supermarket; if not, there are plenty of options available online.
 If you purchase from an online source, make sure you reach for brands that are marketed as spices or tea.

 Other Garden-Inspired Treats

 - Lemon Lavender Sour

 - Dark Chocolate Jasmine Macarons

 As always, I love seeing your creations and hearing from you!
 If you try the recipe for these Rose Dark Chocolate Flavored Macarons, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!

 Rose Dark Chocolate Flavored Macarons